 That leads to poor decision-making skills and bad judgment.
 If you screw up, don’t even worry about it.
 You’re not going to get it on the first try every time.
 Many people get into this “hurry up before anybody sees me” mode.
 Don’t do that.
 Just do your thing.
 If you keep screwing up, just pull forward and start all over.
 You’ll get it eventually.
 Everybody had to learn at some point.
 Yup, even the guy laughing and pointing at you.

-The more you parallel park, the better you’ll get.
+Just keep in mind that the more you parallel park, the better you’ll get.
 So just get out there and get some practice parallel parking!
 You can do it!

 As always, drive safely!